April 3 2014

 Ingestion of a tea rich in catechins leads

-to a reduction in body fat and malondialdehyde-modified LDL in men.
+to a reduction in body fat and LDL in men.

 American Journal of Clinical Nutrition, 2005

 Catechins, the major component of green tea extract, have various physiologic effects.
 There are few studies, however, on the effects of catechins on body fat reduction in humans.
-We investigated the effect of catechins from green tea on body fat reduction and the relation between oxidized LDL and body fat variables.
-Design: After a 2-wk diet run-in period, healthy Japanese men were divided into 2 groups with similar BMI and waist circumference distributions.
+We investigated the effect of catechins from green tea on body fat reduction.
+After a 2-wk diet run-in period, healthy Japanese men were divided into 2 groups with similar BMI and waist circumference distributions.
 A 12-wk double-blind study was performed in which the subjects ingested 1 bottle oolong tea /d containing 690 mg catechins or 1 bottle oolong tea /d containing 22 mg catechins.
 Body weight, BMI, waist circumference, body fat mass, and subcutaneous fat area were significantly lower in the green tea extract group than in the control group.
 Daily consumption of green tea containing 690 mg catechins for 12 wk reduced body fat, which suggests that the ingestion of catechins from green tea might be useful in the prevention and improvement of lifestyle-related diseases, mainly obesity.

 effects of green tea: from bedside to bench.